livingdocsIO/documentation/concepts/images/image-services.md

   }
 }
 ```
+The `selectedImageService` field tells Livingdocs which image service should be used.
 The `imageServices` contains the configurations for one or more image services.

-You can in theory configure several images services in the server, but as of now only one can be used (the one specified in the editor config).
+You can in theory configure several images services in the server, but as of now only one can be used (the one specified in selectedImageService).

 The `host` is simply where your ImgIX images are served from.
 If `preferWebp` is set to `true` Livingdocs will pass the `auto=format` parameter (https://docs.imgix.com/apis/url/auto).